royanger/react-ts-loaders/README.md

       </LoaderProvider>
 ```

 The Context Configuration takes all of the same props as a single `<Loader>` component.
+The only **_required_** prop is `type`.

-With the exception of `className`, the props you supply to the Context Configuration can be **_overridden_** on a specific use of the `Loader` component.
+With the exception of `className`, the props you supply to the Context Configuration can be **_overridden_** on a specific instance of the `Loader` component.
 IE, you can set all Loaders to be a red, but if you do `<Loader color="rgb(0, 128, 58)" />` then that loader will be green.
 This gives you the flexibility to have one off loaders, while having a default configuration for your application.

 As mentioned, `className` does behave a little differently.
 It will combine the classes given via Context with those given via the specific component instance.
 The resulting class list will include all classes.

 You can access the Consumer via hooks if you need to.
 This is purely optional.
-The component handles consuming the context and applying the settings without anything required in your application.
+The component handles consuming the context and applying the settings without anything required in your application. **_Note:_** If you do use this hook, be aware there is no check that your are using it inside of a Provider.

 ```jsx
 import * as React from 'react'